Neko-Box-Coder/MicroOmni/README.md

 }
 ```

-Similar to "Fuzzy Search For Files Recursively", this do a fuzzy search for the current file.
+Similar to "Fuzzy Search For Text Globally", this do a fuzzy search for the current file.
 This is achieved by `bat` the file on disk to `fzf`, therefore you should save before searching.

-The default control is the same as "Fuzzy Search For Files Recursively".
+The default control is the same as "Fuzzy Search For Text Globally".

 To search, simply launch the `OmniLocalSearch` command.